 - i.
-Land in the Countryside is an integral component of each Town and Village for the following purposes: - 1) Preserving and enhancing rural character between neighborhoods; - 2) Preserving and restoring native habitats; - 3) Providing opportunities for sustained agriculture; - Mitigating the biological and ecological impacts of new development; and - 5) Accommodating the Flow Way System which includes water storage to serve the neighborhoods (see Section 3.01.03.EE.2.p). - ii.
-To maximize both the aesthetics of the rural landscape and the biological and ecological systems intended by the Countryside requirements, Towns and Villages must link to the greatest extent possible the areas set aside for these purposes both within the site as well as to any existing neighboring Countryside areas, existing or planned passive parks, existing uses of an agricultural character, or environmental preserves. - iii.
-For purposes of this Code, two transect zones are used to designate the appropriate locations for most Countryside components: the Fringe zone which adjoins neighborhoods or other public spaces, and Rural zone which does not adjoin neighborhoods.
+Land in the Countryside is an integral component of each Town and Village for the following purposes: - 1) Preserving and enhancing rural character between neighborhoods; - 2) Preserving and restoring native habitats; - 3) Providing opportunities for sustained agriculture; - 4) Mitigating the biological and ecological impacts of new development; and - 5) Accommodating the Flow Way System which includes water storage to serve the neighborhoods (see Section 3.01.03.EE.2.p). - ii.
+For purposes of this Code, the Countryside is divided into two transect zones, the Fringe zone which adjoins neighborhoods or other public spaces and Rural zone which does not adjoin neighborhoods.

-(2) Open Space and Countryside requirements.
+(2) Fulfillment of Countryside acreage requirements.